Humaidu/material/MQTT:-Labs.md

 In this lab, we're going to investigate [paho-mqtt](https://pypi.org/project/paho-mqtt/), a python library for MQTT.

 ## Introduction
 MQTT is a pub/sub framework for sending small messages between IoT devices.
 We've got an MQTT server set up which you can connect to for the rest of the program.

 If you like, you can set up a free MQTT server on your Heroku account: [[https://devcenter.heroku.com/articles/cloudmqtt]].
+Doing so will most likely require you to set up a credit card with Heroku though, so we'll skip that for today.

 ## Getting started
 Make sure you've got paho-mqtt installed:

-    pip install paho-mqtt
+    pip3 install paho-mqtt

+then make sure you have mosquitto installed on your computer.
+This little program will start a little message broker on your machine. the 2 pieces of code we write below will connect to it later.

+		sudo apt-get install mosquitto mosquitto-clients

 ## Code
+We're going to run 2 bits of code at the same time.
+One one end you'll have a terminal window later that receives the messages from the mqtt server and in an other window we'll send messages to the server.

+We could have done both in the same window, but You'd end up receiving messages while trying to type, which is messy ;)

+### Reading messages
+create a new directory called `mosquitto` in your `~/dev` folder.
+In this folder we'll create a file called `read.py`

-First, import the library and alias it to ```mqtt```:
+open it in your favourite editor and import the library we pip installed earlier and alias it to ```mqtt```:

 ```python
 import paho.mqtt.client as mqtt